What can I do for you?

 Your project is unique.

-a proposed deadline
+your proposed deadline

 type and length of your work

-intended audience
+your intended audience

-the service you think is required
+the service you think you require

-anything else you think I should know
+anything else I should be made aware of

 Proofreading